 Experience/Ability: 3+ years experience & >5.13a redpoint and/or >V8 bouldering

-Program overview: Build elite-level strength & power, improve strength/power-endurance, enhance recovery capability, fortify rotator cuff and stabilizer muscles for injury avoidance and peak performance.
+Program overview: Build elite-level strength & power, optimized body composition for maximum strength-to-weight ratio, improve strength/power-endurance, enhance recovery capability, fortify rotator cuff and stabilizer muscles for injury avoidance and peak performance.

 Time commitment: 1.5 – 5 hours, 4 to 6 days per week (including climbing days)

 Properly executing the Intermediate and Advance training programs demands that you understand and apply the “Training Zones for Climbers” rating of perceived exertion.
 This subjective scale of climbing intensity is an important tool for climbing/training at the proper intensity in order to accurately target a specific energy system and, thus, obtain the desired training adaptations.
 A detailed explanation of these energy system “training zones” is found on pages 94 – 97 and 110 – 115 of Training for Climbing (3rd edition).